Antonio Margarito: Margarito vs. Pacquiao

-On July 23, 2010, Bob Arum announced that Margarito would face Manny Pacquiao for the WBC Light Middleweight championship that was vacated by current Middleweight champion Sergio Martínez.
-The fight took place on Saturday, November 13, 2010, in Cowboys Stadium in Arlington, Texas, as Margarito got a boxing license in Texas, United States.
-In his camp for this fight, Margarito had four southpaw sparring partners who are; Karim Martínez, Cleotis Pendarvis, number one mandatory for the WBA Light Middleweight title, Austin Trout, and U.S. Olympic silver medalist Ricardo Williams.
+On July 23, 2010, Bob Arum announced that Margarito would face Manny Pacquiao for the WBC Light Middleweight championship that was vacated by then Middleweight champion Sergio Martínez.
+The fight took place on Saturday, November 13, 2010, in Cowboys Stadium in Arlington, Texas, as Margarito had a licence to box in Texas.
+In his camp for this fight, Margarito had four southpaw sparring partners: Karim Martínez, Cleotis Pendarvis, number one mandatory for the WBA Light Middleweight title, Austin Trout, and U.S. Olympic silver medalist Ricardo Williams.
 Five weeks before the fight, Margarito and Lightweight boxer Brandon Ríos were interviewed by Elie Seckbach and the video taken showed both of them (Margarito and Ríos) mocking Manny Pacquiao's trainer Freddie Roach who has Parkinson's disease.
 On the Thursday before the fight, Margarito publicly apologized to Roach and to everyone suffering from Parkinson's.
 Margarito had a 17-pound weight advantage (weighing 165 to Pacquiao's 148), a 5.5 inch height advantage, and a six-inch reach advantage.
-Margarito was dominated by Pacquiao and took a savage, brutal, relentless beating for 12 rounds, and suffered bad eye damage in this fight.
+Despite this, he was dominated by Pacquiao and endured a savage, brutal, relentless beating for 12 rounds, and suffered serious eye damage.
 On the fourth episode of HBO reality show 24/7, it was observed that one week before the fight, Margarito weighed in at 154 lbs with the fight scheduled at a catchweight of 150 lbs.
 The fight wound up being a unanimous decision loss for Margarito, with the judges' scorecards being 120–108, 119–109, and 118–108.
 Margarito was taken to the hospital directly after the fight where it was discovered that his left orbital bone had been fractured.
 Surgery had to be postponed to two days later as his face was too swollen to operate on.

 Margarito vs. Cotto II

 On December 3, 2011, Margarito was defeated by Miguel Cotto via TKO by doctor stoppage in the 10th round.
-The fight was stopped at the start of the 10th round because of the condition of Margarito's right eye, which was swelled shut.
+The fight was stopped at the start of the 10th round because of the condition of Margarito's right eye, which was swollen shut.
 This was the same eye that was badly damaged in his previous fight with Manny Pacquiao and the one that almost kept the New York State Athletic Commission from granting him his boxing license because of the special procedure that was performed on it in 2010.
 Margarito retired following this fight.